-If a bank decides to liquidate itself, its licence becomes null and void because its only purpose is now liquidation.
-However, it remains subject to both the applicable law and FINMA supervision until it is deleted from the Commercial Register.
+If an institution decides to liquidate itself, its licence becomes null and void because its only purpose is now liquidation.
+However, it remains subject to FINMA supervision until it is deleted from the Commercial Register.

 Supervisory law requirements